jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk
-    - SP 800-30 Rev 1, Guide for Conducting Risk Assessments
+    - [SP 800-30 Rev 1, Guide for Conducting Risk Assessments](https://csrc.nist.gov/pubs/sp/800/30/r1/final) outlines four primary steps to conduct a risk assessment
+      - Prepare for the assessment
+      - Conduct assessment
+        - identify threat sources and events
+        - identify vulnerabilities and predisposing conditions
+        - determine likelihood of occurrence
+        - determine magnitude of impact
+        - determine risk
+      - Communicate results
+      - Maintain assessment

     - The **RMF has 7 steps**, and **six cyclical phases**:
       - **Prepare** to execute the RMF from an organization and system-level perspective by establishing a context and priorities for managing security and privacy risk
       - **Categorize** the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss